Support for young carers

 Siblings of disabled children

-The Sibling Service (Sibs) helps children aged 6 to 17 who have a brother or sister with a disability.
+The Sibling Service (Sibs) provides sessions for young people aged 6 to 17 (varies by location) who have a sibling with a disability.

-- have their own moderate to severe Special Educational Needs (SEN), or
+- do not have their own moderate to severe Special Educational Needs (SEN)

-- go to a Social, Emotional, and Mental Health (SEMH) school or group.
+- do not attend a Social, Emotional and Mental Health (SEMH) school or unit.

 Funding help for young carers